 You may expect slight gum or tooth sensitivity after wearing the trays.
-If you feel more than slight sensitivity of the teeth or gums, please give us a call.
+If you feel more than a slight sensitivity of the teeth or gums, please give us a call.
 You may notice your teeth look ‘funny.’
 They may develop white spots.
 The area of the teeth near the gum line may look dark (this is because the rest of the tooth has become so light in comparison).
 The color may look too opaque (chalky).
 This will even-out.
 You may find lower teeth do not lighten as quickly as upper teeth.
 This is because lower teeth are smaller, and the reservoirs of the tray are smaller.
 If there is a noticeable difference between the upper and lower teeth when whitening is complete, we may recommend wearing the application trays for another week on the lower teeth.

 Other Bits of Information

 You should wear whitening trays while you sleep, at least one night every two months for protection against staining.
 Wearing the trays one night every 2 months keeps your teeth a very stable color indefinitely.
 However, if you want to keep them even brighter white indefinitely, you may wear the trays one night per month.
 Whitening gel for maintenance is free at our office at your 6 month cleanings with our whitening for life program.
 In addition to whitening, oxygen also deep-cleans teeth removing microscopic debris between the crystals of tooth structure.
 During and for a week or two after whitening, these ‘pores’ are cleansed and open.
 During the two weeks of at-home whitening, stay away from staining foods and drinks.
-We don’t want stain to fill in the microscopic pores during whitening.
+We don’t want stains to fill in the microscopic pores during whitening.
 Any food or beverage which would permanently stain a white shirt or blouse could also stain teeth.
 If possible, when drinking a staining beverage, it may help to keep the beverage off the outer surface of the teeth by carefully drinking through a straw.
 Smoking should be at a minimum during the whitening process.
 These precautions should be followed during the whitening process and for at least a week after the completion of whitening.
 Teeth with Silver fillings may leave a purple residue in the tray.
 This is okay.
 If possible do NOT skip nights when whitening.
 We find that this slows down the whitening process.
 Store your whitening trays safely.
 Keep them away from heat – heat distorts them.
 Don’t leave them in the hot car, wash them in warm or hot water, and keep them away from your dog.
 Dogs seem to think whitening trays are chew-toys.
 Most importantly, place the trays carefully in the storage case we give you.
 You can use a Tupperware container at home.
 Store them LOOSELY so they are not bent or crushed as you will not be able to re-use them.